tblock/10kGNAD/README.md

 Examples are the big AG News, the class-rich 20 Newsgroups and the large-scale DBpedia ontology datasets for topic classification and for example the commonly used IMDb and Yelp datasets for sentiment analysis.
 Non-english datasets, especially German datasets, are less common.
 There is a [collection](https://sites.google.com/site/iggsahome/downloads) of sentiment analysis datasets assembled by the Interest Group on German Sentiment Analysis.
-However, to my knowlege, no german topic classification dataset is avaliable to the public.
+To my knowledge the [MLDoc](https://github.com/facebookresearch/MLDoc) contains German documents for classification.

-Due to grammatical differences between the English and the German language, a classifier might be effective on a English dataset, but not as effectiv on a German dataset.
+Due to grammatical differences between the English and the German language, a classifier might be effective on a English dataset, but not as effective on a German dataset.
 The German language has a higher inflection and long compound words are quite common compared to the English language.
-One would need to evaluate a classifier on multiple German datasets to get a sense of it's effectivness.
+One would need to evaluate a classifier on multiple German datasets to get a sense of it's effectiveness.

 ## The dataset